 Birth certificate - New players only (a new player is one who did not play in the Region 4 2014 Season)

 Evaluation: New players in U8 and above will be evaluated at registration.
-Wear tennis or soccer shoes.
+Wear running or soccer shoes.

 Mandatory Coach Meeting: July 18, 2015

 Check the website for additional registration and contact information www.aysoregion4.org

 Call (866) 588-2976 for help with eAYSO or send email to email@example.com

 The Fall Season of AYSO Region 4 is the main focus of the organization.
 The Fall Season is also known as the Primary Season or Core Season.
 The Fall Season runs each year from mid-August to late October or early November, depending on yearly calendar dates and scheduling for field conflicts, holidays and other community events.
 Participation in the Fall Season is a prerequisite for all Secondary Season programs with the exception of the Spring Development League.

 Area AYSO Region 4 typically registers over 2,000 players for the Fall Season and places them on approximately 180-200 teams.
 Players are placed in age divisions U5, U6, U8, U10, U12, U14, U16 and U19 (U stands for Under that age.
 For example: U12 means children that are under 12 years of age as of July 31 of the year in which the fall season begins.)